 Andrew has worked on projects in the U.K., Europe, the Middle East and the Far East.
 Andrew has prepared delay and quantum analyses for both private and public sector clients, including governments, owners, contractors, subcontractors and consultants in the engineering and construction fields, working under a variety of contractual arrangements.

-Andrew has been appointed as an independent expert in relation delay and disruption issues on over 50 occasions in litigation, domestic and international arbitrations, DABs, adjudications and expert determinations.
+Andrew has been appointed as an independent expert in relation delay and disruption issues on over 100 occasions in litigation, domestic and international arbitrations, DABs, adjudications and expert determinations.
 He brings expertise in the analysis of troubled projects across a wide variety of sectors including oil and gas, gas storage facilities, LNG and associated facilities, retail, residential and commercial building development and refurbishment, infrastructure projects, power plants, shipbuilding and offshore construction, telecoms and defence projects.
-He has given evidence before arbitral tribunals (including ICC, LCIA, LMAA, DIAC) on a number of occasions.
+He has given evidence before arbitral tribunals (including ICC, LCIA, LMAA, DIAC) on around 40 occasions.